-Students remain on Probation for the remainder of the quarter.
-During the Probationary period, students are allowed 2 absences.
+Students remain on Probation for the remainder of the session or until they raise their attendance above 80%.
+During the probationary status, students are allowed 2 absences in each course.
 Any absence after these absences could result in the student being administratively withdrawn from the school.